Honeta/C-Repl/README.md

 C-Repl supports signed or unsigned integer(also short/long long) and float(also double) calculations currently.

+Run it like this:

+>`gcc crepl.c -o crepl -ldl && ./crepl`

-You can use it like this:
+Use it like this:

 >`crepl> 12 + 3`
 >